PaulNovack/PHP-DBServerSyncUtility/README.md

-iterating thru the databases and creating a *.sql file using mysqldump cli and the configuration in the SourceServerConfig.json file and the SyncJobSettings.json file.</li>
+iterating thru the databases and creating a *.sql file using mysqldump cli and the configuration in the SourceServerConfig.json file and the Default_SyncJobSettings.json file or the config file name passed as an argument at runtime</li>
 <br/>

 <li> RestoreServiceJob.php - This process is responsible for